 The GamesLab at Paderborn University

 The GamesLab at Paderborn University is a place for video game development and gaming culture.
 The room is equipped with powerful PCs, software, graphics tablets, headphones, whiteboards and VR glasses.
-Various seminars are offered here, including the two-semester main seminar on video game development and game studies by Prof. Dr. Christian Fuchs and Sebastian Krois, in which you will be taught the basics of video game development.
-The seminars are attended by students of media studies, computer science, art, music and many more.
-The Department of Media Studies, the ZIM and a student organisation team manage the GamesLab.
+Various seminars are offered here, including the two-semester advanced seminar on video game development and game studies with professors Dr. Christian Fuchs and Sebastian Krois, which teaches you the basics of video game development.
+The seminars are attended by students of Media Studies, Computer Science, Art, Music and many more.
+The Media Studies department, the ZIM and a student organisation team supervise the GamesLab.

 GamesLab and VR Lab between student participation and free labour.
 A lab report